anytizer/ocunit/README.md

 on [PHPUnit](https://phpunit.de).

 __WARNING__: Never execute these tests against your live database or __in server environment__.
 It is likely to overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords and more.
-The database may never return to its original state.
+The database will never return to its original state.

 Always **clone your OpenCart database** for use with OCUnit. **Run OCUnit at your own risk.**